formalms/formalms/html/readme.txt

 0. New in these release

+1. Licence

-1. Requirements
+2. Requirements

-2. Installation procedure
+3. Installation procedure

-3. Upgrade procedure
+4. Upgrade procedure

-3.1 Upgrade from docebo ce 3.x to 4.x
+4.1 Upgrade from docebo ce 3.x to FormaLMS 1.x

-4. Loading a new language
+5. Loading a new language

-5. Others
+6. Other

 ------------------------------------------------------------------------------